dragonsploder/Bewof/README.md

 ```
 ### Play
 In Bewof, you are the at sign (@).
-The base game of Bewof uses the wasd keys to move, Q to quit, and any other key to wait.
+The base game of Bewof uses the wasd keys to move, Q to quit, and any other key to wait
-You have 20 health and the goal of the game is to clear the screen of monsters before your health hits 0.
+You have 20 health and the goal of the game is to clear the screen of monsters before your health hits 0
-The four directions each do something different when you attempt to walk on a monster tile.
+The four directions each do something different when you attempt to walk on a monster tile
 * W will attack a monster for 1 health
 ```
 .b.         .a.